 Lucas Leiva is a holding midfielder for both Liverpool and Brazil.

-The South American found it tough to win over supporters during the initial stages of his Anfield career but his class shone through so that now only Steven Gerrard and Luis Suarez appear more often on the back of supporters' shirts.
+The South American found it tough to win over fans during the initial stages of his Anfield career but his class shone through so that he is now a regular name on the back of supporters' shirts.

 His arrival from Gremio in 2007 was seen as quite a coup for Rafael Benitez, with a host of European clubs apparently circling.

 Having broken onto the scene in October 2005, Lucas soon became the youngest player ever to win the Bola de Ouro.
 The honour is given to the best player in the Campeonato Brasileiro and has previously been won by Zico, Romario, Kaka and Carlos Tevez.

 The youngster, nephew of former Brazilian footballer Leivinha, captained his country's U20s to the South American Youth Championship title in 2007, scoring four goals in the process.

 No wonder senior coach Dunga was starting to take note.
 He actually selected the midfield battler against Al-Kuwait in October 2006, but the game was not an official FIFA tie and so did not count as his international debut.
 That came a month into his Liverpool career in August 2007 when he came on as a substitute in a friendly with Algeria.